 These affirmations require QBism to reject Bell's realism, which it naturally does.
 Here, the heptalemma's refinement of Bell's realism brings more clarity to QBism's conceptual location.
 The first thing to highlight is that QBism strongly affirms non-relationalism, allowing us to formalize the often-neglected distinction between QBism and interpretations that admit relational facts, such as relational quantum mechanics.\footnote{Pienaar (2021) and Barzegar and Oriti (2024) both describe QBism as relational, but this appears to stem from lacking the distinctions we draw in the heptalemma.
 As we have emphasized, a genuine rejection of non-relationalism entails a reconstrual of the notion of a fact as dyadic rather than monadic.
 RQM explicitly endorses this, but we do not take QBism to do the same.} Fuchs, for instance, is clear that he rejects any kind of relationalism when he writes: \begin{quotation} ``Experience is a far richer notion than a perspective on some pre-existing thing.
 As well it is far more than a simple relation among pre-existing things.
 Lived experience has an autonomy that neither of these notions capture.''
 (Fuchs 2023, p.
 128) \end{quotation} But what about the other three theses that jointly entail Bell's realism?
 Does QBism affirm measurement realism as we have stated it in the heptalemma?
 While there is some subtlety, we think QBism is not only consistent with measurement realism, but should be read as robustly affirming it.
-There is no question that it regards measurement outcomes to be factual in the sense that outcomes are something that is the case.
+There is no doubt that it regards measurement outcomes as factual in the sense that outcomes are something that is the case.
 Outcomes are intrinsically \emph{personal}, but they are not illusions, relational, or approximate notions.
-The facts in question may be first-personal, but they are facts no less.
-Indeed, QBism looks to measurement for a grounding of the notion of \emph{participatory} realism (Fuchs 2017b).
+The facts in question may be first-personal, but they are facts no less.\footnote{Importantly, they are of the usual monadic form: such and such is the case; they are not merely of the relational form: such and such is the case relative to such and such.} Indeed, QBism looks to measurement for a grounding of the notion of \emph{participatory} \emph{realism} (Fuchs 2017b).
 A recent paper further foregrounds QBism's measurement realism, and situates it as pursuing the diametric opposite of most approaches to the quantum measurement problem, by deriving quantum dynamics from consistent reasoning about measurement (DeBrota \emph{et al.} 2024).
-In other words, rather than somehow part of the dynamics, measurement is the \emph{most} real thing to a QBist.
+In other words, rather than being somehow part of the dynamics, measurement is the \emph{most} real thing according to QBism.